alexbarten/devguides/how_to_setup_a_python_project.md

 ## Configure .gitignore

-The .gitignore file contains files that are not te be considered by Git as project files.
+The .gitignore file contains files that are not to be considered by Git as project files.
 Files that comply to this pattern will not be tracked by Git.
 This should apply to files that are local, like your personal configurations, cache files, scratch files, or local test artefacts.

 1. Create a ".gitignore" file in the main repo folder from VSCode.
 1. Add patterns to the file, for example: